Xiao-diLi/quantum_computation/README.md

 # quantum_computation
-This is my notes of quantum computation and quantum information.
+This is my notes of quantum computation and quantum information (not complete).

 References:
 1. Quantum Computation and Quantum information by Michael A.Nielsen & Isaac L. Chuang,